rabbibotton/clog/README.md

 CL-USER> (clog-tools:clog-db-admin)
 ```

-The clog-builder GUI Builder tool can be run with:
+The CLOG Builder tool can be run with:

 ```
 CL-USER> (ql:quickload :clog/tools)